Find Affordable College Courses

 About 23% of the students majoring in natural resources and conservation at the school are women while 77% are male.

-Full Natural Resources & Conservation at Brigham Young University - Provo Report
+Read full report on Natural Resources & Conservation at Brigham Young University - Provo

-Utah State University landed the #8 spot in the 2023 rankings for the most popular master’s degree natural resources and conservation programs.
-USU is a very large public school located in the city of Logan.
+With a ranking of #8, Utah State University did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
+USU is a fairly large public school located in the city of Logan.

 Women make up 62% of the natural resources and conservation majors at the school.